-(4) In the event that the consignee is not at the requested delivery point and the Customer has provided the Carrier with any specific instructions for delivery which mean that the Consignee’s signature shall not be required on delivery then provided that the Carrier, or it’s relevant agent carries out such instructions then Transit will be deemed to have ended and the Carrier shall no longer be liable for the Consignment.
+(4) In the event that the Consignee is not at the requested delivery point and the Customer has provided the Carrier with any specific instructions for delivery which mean that the Consignee’s signature shall not be required on delivery then provided that the Carrier, or it’s relevant agent carries out such instructions then Transit will be deemed to have ended and the Carrier shall no longer be responsible for the Consignment.

 (5) Subject to Condition 7(1) if delivery cannot be made, then the following provisions shall apply: